ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting.md

 # Day0

 To ensure a smooth start to the analysis, please set up your environment and install the software we will use in the course by following the instructions below.
-If you encounter any issues during the setup, **contact me before the course begins!**.
-You can either visit my office or send an email to shumpei.yamakawa**@**gmail.com (remove **).
+If you encounter any issues during the setup, **contact me before the course begins!** You can either visit my office or send an email to shumpei.yamakawa**@**gmail.com (remove **).

 ****For a tutorial on installation, see Day0.pdf, which was uploaded to this GitHub page.****